-- FOR the resolution approving amendments to our articles; - FOR electing each of the Director nominees listed in the form of proxy or voting instruction form and this Circular; - > FOR appointing Deloitte as auditor; and - > FOR the advisory resolution accepting our approach to executive compensation.
+- FOR electing each of the Director nominees listed in the form of proxy or voting instruction form and this Circular; - > FOR appointing Deloitte as auditor; and - > FOR the advisory resolution accepting our approach to executive compensation.

 You have the right to appoint a person or company other than the persons designated in the form of proxy or voting instruction form to represent you at the Meeting and vote on your behalf.
 To do so, insert the name of your proxyholder in the blank space provided in the form of proxy or voting instruction form or complete another proper form of proxy.
 This person does not need to be a Great-West Lifeco shareholder but they must attend the Meeting to vote for you.
 If you do not specify how you want to vote your shares, your proxyholder can decide how to vote.